-SA Objective Appraisal Questions that creates and Will it promote design that enhances townscapes and streetscapes? sustains well- Will it improve the quality of the built environment through high designed, high standards of sustainable design and construction of new and existing quality built buildings? environments, that bullulings: help to create and promote local distinctiveness and sense of place Diadirant's Will it improve the landson and soll size lands to the source of the sou Biodiversity Will it improve the landscape and ecological quality of the countryside?
+SA Objective Appraisal Questions that supplies and Well it was a decimal that a decimal that creates and Will it promote design that enhances townscapes and streetscapes? sustains well- Will it improve the quality of the built environment through high designed, high standards of sustainable design and construction of new and existing quality built buildings? environments, that help to create and promote local distinctiveness and sense of place Biodiversity Will it improve the landscape and ecological quality of the countryside?
 To protect and Will it protect and enhance species, habitats and sites at risk? enhance the natural environment, Will it protect and enhance the natural environment, whether designated habitats, species, or not, including habitats, species, landscapes and controlled waters, landscapes and particularly maintaining European sites, SSSIs and LNRs to a favorable inland waters standard?
-Will it approach development that in a process in a process and the collidist Will it support development that incorporates improvements to wildlife habitats?
+Will it support development that incorporates improvements to wildlife habitats?
 Will it increase access to woodlands, wildlife and geological sites and green spaces particularly near/ in urban areas?
 Population and Will it diminish inequalities in mortality, health and wellbeing across the Human Health Borough?
-Improve health and Will provide and improve access to health and social care services? reduce health will provide and improve access to health and social care services?
-Will it promote healthy lifestyles and opportunities for exercise? inequalities by . , , , , , , , , , , , , , , , , , , , encouraging and Will it promote opportunities to participate in sport? enabling healthy
+Improve health and Will provide and improve access to health and social care services? reduce health inequalities by Will it promote healthy lifestyles and opportunities for exercise? encouraging and Will it promote opportunities to participate in sport? enabling healthy Trin is promote opportunities to participate in sport:

-SA Objective Appraisal Questions active lifestyles and Will it protect, provide and enhance the provision of quality open space? protecting health, as Will it prevent noise and light pollution? well as providing vviii te prevene noise and light pollation. equitable access to health services Soil Will it minimise development on Greenfield land?
-To protect and Will it reduce the amount of derelict, degraded and underused land? improve soil quality will it reduce the amount of derenct, degraded and underused land: improve son quanty Will it reduce the quantity of contaminated land in the Borough?
+SA Objective Appraisal Questions

+1: 1:5 1 1

+active lifestyles and Will it protect, provide and enhance the provision of quality open space?

+protecting health, as Will it prevent noise and light pollution?

+well as providing ,

+equitable access to health services

+rieditii services

+Soil Will it minimise development on Greenfield land?

+To protect and Will it reduce the amount of derelict, degraded and underused land?

+improve soil quality The second secon

+, , Will it reduce the quantity of contaminated land in the Borough?

+Will it note in the least and its anniants and (1, 2, and 20)?

 Will it retain the best quality agricultural land (1, 2 and 3a)?

 Water Will it promote the balance between water supply and demand?

+Use natural Will it encourage water efficiency and conservation?

+resources, such as Will it minimise adverse effects in ground and surface water quality?

+water efficiently,

+including by incorporating Will it protect and enhance the quality of watercourses?

+efficiency measures

+into new land use

+and developments,

+redevelopment and

+refurbishment

-11446 This is promote the Balance Bethreen mater supply and demand Use natural Will it encourage water efficiency and conservation? resources, such as water efficiently, Will it minimise adverse effects in ground and surface water quality? including by Will it protect and enhance the quality of watercourses? incorporating efficiency measures into new land use and developments, redevelopment and refurbishment Ensure that new Will it avoid developments in areas being at risk from fluvial, sewer or developments groundwater flooding? minimise water pollution levels and
+Ensure that new Will it avoid developments in areas being at risk from fluvial, sewer or

+developments groundwater flooding?

+minimise water

+pollution levels and

-SA Objective Appraisal Questions avoid areas which are at risk from flooding and natural flood storage areas Air Will it maintain and improve local air quality?
+SA Objective Appraisal Questions avoid areas which are at risk from flooding and natural flood storage areas Will it maintain and improve local air quality?
 Increase use of public transport, cycling and walking as a proportion of total travel in order to reduce road traffic congestion, pollution and accidents Will it reduce traffic congestion and improve road safety?
 Will it reduce the movement of goods by road/lorry?
 Ensure development is primarily focused in urban areas, and makes efficient use of existing physical infrastructure and reduces need to travel, especially by private car Will it focus development in the major urban areas?
 Will it promote compact, mixed-use developments with good accessibility to local facilities and service that reduce the need to travel?
 Will it reduce the number and length of journeys made by car?
 Will it promote alternative, more sustainable modes of transport to the car (including walking and cycling) through location of housing, employment sites, services and facilities, and appropriate infrastructure for sustainable modes of transport?